siberianfox/tinygwiki/Sending-Data-to-TinyG-using-RX-Packet-Mode.md

 - Set up the sender to read from your Gcode "file".
 Send a line, then look at the available slots.
 Keep sending as long as there is at least 1 slot free, but always keep at least 1 slot free for commands.
 Naturally, if you get a control, send it right way.

-- Use '{rx:n}` if you need to find out the number of available slots
+- Use `{rx:n}` if you need to find out the number of available slots